philipwalton/blog/_posts/2013-06-05-introducing-html-inspector.markdown

 [![Sample HTML Inspector Output]({{ '/assets/images/html-inspector-console.png' | absolute }})]({{ '/assets/images/html-inspector-console.png' | absolute }})

-If you disagree with any of the warnings you see, remember that everything in HTML Inspector is customizable.
+If you disagree with any of the warnings you see or want to log the errors somewhere other than the console, remember that everything in HTML Inspector is customizable.
 You can choose what rules to run, what options they're run with, and how the errors are reported.

 ## How is HTML Inspector different than the W3C Validator?

-Though they may seem similar, HTML Inpsector and the W3C validator are actually completely different tools.
+Though they may seem similar, HTML Inpsector and the [W3C validator](http://validator.w3.org/) are actually completely different tools.

 The W3C validator is uncompromisingly strict, and none of its warnings can be customized or surpressed.
 Maybe you're intentionally writing invalid markup, or maybe you only want the build to go red for particular errors.
 With the W3C validator, that's just not possible.